Excalibra/cybersecurity/Nmap/02 Nmap & The TCP IP Protocol Suite/02 IP, TCP, UDP, and ICMP Headers.md

   This functionality is integrated into Nmap as part of its packet-crafting tool, Nping.
 If you’re interested in learning more about encapsulation and the TCP three-way handshake, I’ve included links to some informative videos below the images.

 - TCP header
+  TCP is a transport layer protocol (Layer 4 of the OSI model) that provides reliable, connection-oriented communication and is passed down to be encapsulated by IP.
+From Nmap’s perspective, the most important elements of the TCP header to understand are the source port, the destination port, and the TCP flags.
+While other aspects can be modified with Nmap using Nping, these are the ones you’ll primarily work with when using Nmap.

+  In a standard Nmap scan, the source port is ephemeral, meaning your scanning station automatically determines which port it opens for communication, typically selecting a higher-level, non-well-known port—one above 1024.
+Conversely, the destination port is either specified by you in your scan command or selected by Nmap.
+For example, a regular Nmap scan examines 1,000 commonly used ports, whereas a fast scan checks the 100 most popular ports.
+To execute a fast scan, you can use the -F command-line switch or explicitly specify the ports you want to scan.
+I’ll demonstrate this later.

+  Another powerful feature of Nmap is that it doesn’t require a full TCP connection (i.e., a three-way handshake) to perform a scan.
+By default, Nmap conducts a TCP SYN scan, setting the SYN flag but not completing the handshake with a SYN-ACK.
+This is because SYN scan responses are just as reliable as full connect scans but are quieter and more discreet.
+For example:

+    nmap -sS initiates a SYN scan.
+    nmap -sA initiates an ACK scan.
+    nmap -sT performs a full connect scan.

+  Other notable TCP flags include:

+    U for Urgent,
+    P for Push,
+    R for Reset, and
+    F for Finish.

+  You can also conduct a so-called “Christmas tree scan” or X-mas scan using the -sX switch.
+This sets all the TCP flags in the header, effectively “lighting up” the TCP segment like a Christmas tree.
+While responses to this type of scan can provide valuable information, they are far from discreet.

     - Layer 4 protocol
       - Source Port
       - Destination Port